The Oura Ring offers a growing suite of reproductive health features, including Cycle Insights and an integration with the Natural Cycles app.

 Things to Keep in Mind

-- If you're currently taking a hormonal contraceptive, please note that because your body's natural temperature variation is impacted as a result, Oura’s Period Prediction feature may not be able to accurately assess the timing of your period (if you still menstruate under these circumstances).
-This is because regardless of the hormonal contraceptive being used, your cyclical variations, overall cycle length, and bleeding tendencies are all likely to deviate from your body's natural patterns under these circumstances.
+- If you're currently taking a hormonal contraceptive or are pregnant, because your body's natural temperature variation is impacted as a result, Cycle Insights may not be able to accurately assess the timing of your period (if you still menstruate under these circumstances) or show your cycle phases.
+This is because regardless of the hormonal contraceptive being used, your cyclical variations, overall cycle length, and bleeding tendencies are all likely to deviate from your body's natural patterns.

-- Medical factors such as infertility and fertility treatments, endometriosis, pregnancy, breastfeeding, overtraining, weight loss, stress, etc. can also have an impact on the key biosignals used to predict your period by Oura.
-If one, or any, of these apply to you, please know this may impact Oura’s ability to accurately and consistently predict your period each month.
+- Medical factors such as infertility and fertility treatments, endometriosis, pregnancy, breastfeeding, overtraining, weight loss, stress, etc. can also have an impact on the key biosignals.
+If one, or any, of these apply to you, please know this may impact Oura’s ability to accurately and consistently predict your period and cycle phases each month.